General Policy Statement

 CatholicCare is very thankful to people who are willing to share their personal stories of their experience with CatholicCare with others through media stories and in our newsletters.
 We will only use your personal information for publicity purposes or as stories in newsletters with your express written permission.

 Where you provide your email address to us we will only use it for the purpose provided, unless you have consented to us using it for additional purposes.
 We will not pass it on to any other person or organisation unless we have disclosed this to you.

-CatholicCare will not use personal information for Direct Marketing purposes unless:
+CatholicCare will not use or disclose personal information for Direct Marketing purposes unless:

 At any time, an individual may ‘opt-out’ of receiving Direct Marketing communications by:

 8. Overseas recipients

 Transfer of information overseas would normally only occur for data processing purposes, for example third party payment facilitators may process their data off-shore.
 CatholicCare will not transfer your personal information overseas unless we reasonably believe the recipient is subject to a law that has the effect of protecting the information in a way that is substantially similar to the Australian Privacy Principles and there are mechanisms in place for you to take enforcement action under the law, or if we have taken reasonable steps in our arrangements with the recipient to ensure compliance with the Australian Privacy Principles.

 CatholicCare will sometimes use third party service providers to conduct surveys and facilitate information collection and event registration.
 Some of these service providers conduct all or part of their business outside of Australia and so your personal information may be transferred overseas as a result.

 9. How we keep your personal information secure